-A summary of comments from the public meeting and written comments received by March 27, 2023, will be included in the submission to HUD for approval.
+A summary of comments from the public meeting and written comments received by April 26, 2024, will be included in the final submission to HUD for approval.

 6. Summary of comments or views not accepted and the reasons for not accepting them